 The requirement for the P C L S to be paid in connection with a relevant pension also remains.

+Paying supplementary pensions increase

+Paying supplementary pensions increase (PI) on a PCLS is a new RBCE, just as it was a new BCE before 6 April 2024.

+Technically this means that you should ask members again about any previous pension benefits they have taken since the original BCE/RBCE.
+This is to allow you to assess their available LSA and LSDBA at the new RBCE date.
+You should also provide the member with an RBCE statement.

+When paying supplementary PI, you should bear in mind that a member has to apply for a TTFAC before their first RBCE after 5 April 2024.

 Testing the P C L S against the available L S A and L S D B A

 If a member elects to take a P C L S when they take their L G P S pension benefits, you will need to check it fits within their available L S A and L S D B A.